boardfish/dissertation/contents/1-literature-review.md

 interface issues remain something that cannot be tackled without the correct principles.
-In a study by @smith2009using, it was found that the context of virtual reality clouded the line between a video game and a simulation of reality - one child reportedly asked "How do I kneel?" when inside the simulation.
+In a study by @smith2009using, it was found that the context of virtual reality clouded the line between a video game and a simulation of reality - one child reportedly asked *"How do I kneel?"* when inside the simulation.
 This misunderstanding could be attributed to how crouching in video games works - it is most often toggled by, or activated by holding, a button input.
-While @smith2009using acknowledges the "built-in capability for higher levels of actual human–computer interaction than traditional video games", this boundary should not be ignored.
+While @smith2009using acknowledges the *"built-in capability for higher levels of actual human–computer interaction than traditional video games"*, this boundary should not be ignored.

-While the escape room industry cautiously explores the "glowing rectangles"
+While the escape room industry cautiously explores the *"glowing rectangles"*
 @duplessie2013go warns against, the video games industry that lent it inspiration sometimes takes small strides to recede from them.
 This has resulted in concepts that escape rooms, and interactive experiences of all kinds, can